In these Conditions, the following words and expressions have the following meanings:

 - Nominet (http://www.nominet.org.uk/)

 1.4 The Customer hereby authorises IIRC to act as the administrative, technical and billing contact on all Global Domains and to perform all functions associated with these roles.
 The Customer may act as the administrative and/or technical contact providing it has submitted a written request to IIRC and where the Customer is acting as the administrative/technical contact it acknowledges that in relation to its role as administrative/technical contact it is solely responsible for its acts and omissions and the consequences thereof.
 IIRC does not allow the Customer to act as the billing contact and if the Customer wishes to act as the billing contact it will have to transfer the domain away from IIRC who can accept no further responsibility for the domain.

 1.5 Certain country code domains, e.g., .cn, require specific criteria to be met before a registration can be made.
 It is, therefore, the Customer’s sole responsibility to ensure that they can meet these requirements and produce any documentary evidence which may be required within the specified time-frame.
 In submitting an Order the Customer will be deemed to have read and understood the terms of the Supplementary Registration agreement, which can be reached here.

-1.6 The Customer agrees that any notices required to be given under this Agreement by us to you will be deemed to have been given if delivered in accordance with the account and/or domain name WHOIS information you have provided.
+1.6 The Customer agrees that any notices required to be given under this Agreement by us to you will be deemed to have been given if delivered in accordance with the account and/or domain registry details which you have provided.